A graphic of a Statrys boy holding a certificate of incumbency

 certificate-of-incumbency-definition

-A certificate of incumbency is an official document issued by a corporation or limited liability company (LLC) to confirm the identities and titles of the company's current directors, officers, and shareholders involved in the organisation, verifying their authority to act on behalf of the business.
+A certificate of incumbency is an official document issued by a corporation or limited liability company (LLC) to confirm the identities and titles of authorised signatories, such as the company's current directors, officers, and shareholders.
+It verifies their authority to act on behalf of the business in legally binding transactions, such as opening a corporate bank account.

 green book